FleischmanJ88/09-ReadMe-Factory/Develop/README.md

  Inquirer 8.2.4

  ## Usage
- Assistance generating a ReadMe
+ Help generate a ReadMe for a user

  ## License
  This projects uses the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
  For more information about this license, visit (https://opensource.org/licenses/MIT)

  ## Contributing
- contact the creator
+ By adding content

  ## Tests
- Yes
+ Yolo

  ## Questions
  For questions, take a look at my GitHub account: FleischmanJ88